David Chimento (Rockland Immunochemicals, Inc., Limerick, PA 19468, LinkedIn), about host cell protein assay development

 A HCP immunoassay is a specialized assay that is against all of the proteins of the cell line used to manufacture the therapeutic biopharmaceutical.
 It is a very complicated assay where there is an antibody reagent generated against all of the proteins or as many of the proteins as can be generated against and it is used to monitor in-process consistency in the purification of that molecule.
 So, what will happen is during the bioprocessing with multiple different steps samples are be taken and this anti-host cell protein immunoassay will be used to measure the level of total HCPs present and this is used to set specifications for that bioprocess.

 Note: We offer HCP Assay Development.
-Maximize efficiency by combining host cell protein (HCP) antibody generation with HCP assay development from the proven collaboration team at antibodies-online and Rockland Immunochemicals, Inc. Click here to fid out more about our Custom HCP Assay Development
+Maximize efficiency by combining host cell protein (HCP) antibody generation with HCP assay development from Rockland Immunochemicals, Inc. Click here to find out more about our Custom HCP Assay Development

 What kind of reporter systems support HCP assays?
 What reporter systems are most often used?